pioneer-io/documentation/docs/sdk-intro.md

 In order to roll a feature flag out to a specific percentage of users, you need to provide a unique identifier for each individual user.
 We recommend using a session cookie.
 This ensures that if a user disconnects and re-connects, they will receive the same feature flag as their previous session.
 Providing a user identifier is referred to as 'providing a context' in the SDK documentation.

 ## Providing default values
 When retrieving the value of a feature flag from an SDK within your application code, you can pass in a default value, which will be returned if the specified flag cannot be returned.
 This is useful if a connection failure occurs between your application and Pioneer.
-If the SDK cannot retrieve your flag dataset from Pioneer, rather than throwing an error the SDK will return the supplied default value and an error message will be logged.
+If the SDK cannot retrieve your flag dataset from Pioneer, rather than throwing an error, the SDK will return the supplied default value and an error message will be logged.

 <Tabs
   defaultValue='js'